-By the 1883-1884 winter season, Sarah Stratton had made 202 Commonwealth her home.
+On June 10, 1883, the “Table Gossip´column in the Boston Globe reported that Sarah Stratton would “move into her new house” in July.
 Her son, Charles Edwin Stratton, Jr., and her son-in-law and daughter, Nathaniel Wales and Susan (Stratton) Wales, lived with her.
 They all previously had lived at 1489 Washington.
 Charles Stratton, Jr., was a lawyer; Nathaniel Wales was agent for a rubber company.
 Charles and Sarah Stratton’s other son, Solomon Piper Stratton and his wife, Annie Flagg Wales (the sister of Nathaniel Wales), lived at 343 Marlborough.

 Nathaniel and Susan Wales continued to live at 202 Commonwealth until about 1892, when they moved to Albany, New York.

 Sarah Stratton and her son, Charles, continued to live at 202 Commonwealth until her death in March of 1897.
 By the 1897-1898 winter season, Charles Stratton had moved to an apartment at 293 Commonwealth.

 202 Commonwealth was not listed in the 1898 Blue Book.

 On January 1, 1898, 202 Commonwealth was purchased from Sarah Stratton’s four children by Ella Frances (Sturtevant) Kellen, the wife of William Vail Kellen.
 They previously had lived at 40 Hereford.